-The 1875 Liberty Half Eagle is one of the legendary rarities of the series.
-Only 200 pieces were struck for circulation at the Philadelphia Mint and eight or fewer examples are believed to have survived.
-Collectors usually only have a chance to acquire this issue when a great collection is broken up or sold.
+The 1875 Liberty Half Eagle (Buy on eBay) represents another great rarity of the series, with merely 200 pieces struck for circulation.
+Of this amount, it is estimated that only eight examples have survived.
+Collectors typically only have a chance to acquire this issue when a significant collection is broken up and sold.

-The Philadelphia Mint also struck 20 examples of the 1875 Liberty Half Eagle in proof format.
-The total mintage was 20 pieces, which was within the typical mintage range for proof gold coinage of the era.
-Despite the smaller mintage, these proofs are relatively more available than the business strike, with approximately 10 examples known to exist.
+The Philadelphia Mint also struck the 1875 Half Eagle in proof format.
+The total mintage was 20 pieces, which was within the typical range for proof gold coinage of the era.
+These proofs are slightly more available than the business strike, with roughly 10 examples known to exist.
 Although other proof Liberty Half Eagles have similar mintages and survival rates, the 1875 date enjoys a hefty premium due to the scarcity of the business strike.